-Sales is not just a function of one or two people in the "sales department"
+Sales is not just a function of one or two people in the "sales department".

 There's no escaping it.
-Anything we do, say or appear to be our customers and clients can see or perceive about us affects the way they feel about us and that affects our sales.
+Anything we do, say, or appear to be to our customers and clients affects the way they feel about us, and that affects our sales.